GJHanna/MAPS-Doctor/README.md

 THIS APPLICATION WAS DEVELOPED AS A PROOF OF CONCEPT.
 THIS APPLICATION SHOULDN’T BE USED WITHOUT MEDICAL EXPERTS’ APPROVAL.

+# FEATURES

+- Chatting with patient
+- View sensor values AM and PM of the patient
+- View patient’s location for better diagnosing
+- Add notes and prescriptions for a patient

 ## Getting Started

 1)      Create a Firebase project